7oiden/mercury-shoes-sp2/README.md

 - a link to the product view page
 - image

 After the list of products, display the total price of all the products in the cart.
-Making checkout functionality is not part of the assingment.
+Making checkout functionality is not part of the assignment.

 ### Admin section